Chapter 5: How to Grow on Twitch

 Here are some basics:

-A. Software — You can start using a free service like Streamlabs OBS.
+A. Software — You can start using a free service like Streamlabs Desktop.
 Streamlabs is very user-friendly and has many features, such as the multistream feature mentioned in section 3.

 B. Hardware — You don’t need a lot of hardware to start streaming.
 All you need is a good computer and a decent internet connection.
 If you’re playing more graphic intensive games, you will need a great graphics card and a powerful processor.
 This is because streaming and playing games can be pretty stressful for your computer.